The Department of Music offers enrichment programs for students and teachers each summer. Student camps this summer include:

 - Guided practice

-Process for application: Submit two pre-screening YouTube videos (two contrasting pieces) for review by June 27, 2022 via this link.
+Process for application: Submit two pre-screening YouTube videos (two contrasting pieces) for review by June 2, 2023 via the Piano Camp Form.
 If accepted, a confirmation email will be sent with the registration information.

 Typical Day: